-When the Massry Center for the Arts at The College of Saint Rose set out to plan their 5th anniversary gala, held this past Sunday, April 14th, they looked to go big and find an act that would fit the evening.
+When the Massry Center for the Arts at The College of Saint Rose set out to plan their 5th anniversary gala on Sunday, April 14th 2013, they looked to go big and find an act that would fit the evening.
 After a brief search, the name of the greatest living blues guitarist was thrown into the mix.
 Ultimately, B.B.
 King was selected to play for a select crowd of 300 patrons, donors and students of Saint Rose, making for an intimate experience, one the crowd would not soon forget.

 The Massry and Picotte families were honored for their donations towards the Massry Center and the Picotte Recital Hall, respectively.
 Starting sharply at 7:45 that evening, the band, minus B.B., came out on the stage and began 10 minutes of swinging jazz orchestration, warming up the toes of the crowd as they tapped and swayed them into the groove as each horn took a vibrant solo.